bfoe/fMRS_sliding_window/README.md

 The Software takes a dynamic series of several Single Voxel Spectra and fits the Brain metabolites while doing sliding window averaging with a user specified window size
-Knowledge of T2 is a pre-requisite for attenuation correction in

 This software is basically a script calling the MRS processing tool</br>
 TARQUIN (http://tarquin.sourceforge.net)